zhea-n0x/zhea-n0x/README.md

   </a>
 </div>

+:wave: Hi, I'm a multi-talented personality in the tech and gaming communities.
+As a developer advocate :avocado:, I have the privledge of sharing my knowledge and experience through articles, presentations, and even Twitch streams.
+I have written articles on technical topics, and spoken at conferences and events on the importance of collaboration, community building, and the future of work.
+I'm also a respected leader in the hackathon community, having won, organised, and mentored at numerous events.
+I'm a successful entrepreneur and founder, having co-founded several companies – including an artificial intelligence company.
+You'll often catch me at an event, speaking on stage, or on a live stream!

+And yes my name was Michelle "MishManners" Mannering, and now I am Michelle "MishManners" Duke after getting married in December 2023.
+We couldn't be happier.
+You might even catch my player 2 on a live stream or at an event with me :heart:

 <!--
 **zhea-n0x/zhea-n0x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.